yxyxchen/yxyxchen.github.io/index.md

 ## About

-I am a Ph.D. researcher in Human Behavior at Boston University.
+I am a Ph.D. researcher at Boston University, working in [Cognition & Decision Lab](https://sites.bu.edu/cdlab/).
 I build reinforcement learning models that make human-like decisions, which aims to:
 - uncover the cognitive processes behind everyday decision-making,
 <br>
 - and stimulate the invention of model-based diagnosis for mental diseases.